-Kansas I-70 is an interstate highway that runs nearly coast to coast, from Utah to Maryland, and directly through the state of Kansas.
-I-70, one of the first interstate segments in the country, starts in Kansas City and makes it way West to the town of Goodland, a stretch of 424 miles.
-There are lots of interesting places to stop and things to see along I-70, but the food scene is equally as impressive.
+(UPDATED OCT.
+2020) Kansas I-70 is an interstate highway that runs nearly coast to coast, from Utah to Maryland, and directly through Kansas.
+I-70, one of the first interstate segments in the country, starts in Kansas City and makes its way West to Goodland, a stretch of 424 miles.
+There are many interesting places to stop and things to see along I-70, but the food scene is equally impressive.

 You can’t pass through Kansas City without trying the iconic dish that is their claim to fame: BBQ.
 Joe’s Kansas City Bar-B-Que is one of the local favorites.
-Joe’s shares a space with a gas station, which only adds to the allure and fun of eating the restaurant’s signature item, the tasty Z-Man sandwiches, or the best burnt ends in town.
+Joe’s shares space with a gas station, which only adds to the allure and fun of eating the restaurant’s signature item, the tasty Z-Man sandwiches, or the best-burnt ends in town.
 Try Joe’s baked beans and dessert-of-the-day.

 Joe’s Kansas City Bar-B-Que, 3002 West 47th Avenue, Kansas City